fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

   - What kind of data is being used?
 Where is it from?
 Is it accessible or reusable?
   - How much does the design of the site matter in taking it seriously?
   - How would you rate its usability?
 - Work on your portfolios!
 Keep in mind the criteria below.
 In general, aim to do simple things well.
 See how simple you can make your site, but with a clear and consistent design aesthetic (and required content, of course). **Bring questions to class!** This is your best chance to get technical help before you are largely on your own before the portfolio review.
-It's also usually the case that people benefit from hearing explanations even if they haven't encountered or care about that particular issue
+It's also usually the case that people benefit from hearing explanations even if they haven't encountered or care about that particular issue at that time; so it's good for us to do this together.

 ### In class
 - GIS Project critiques and discussion